 Conference Scholarship Fundraiser –

 Michelle is looking into this and a charitable fundraiser for the annual.
 She is considering adding a ghost tour to annual agenda.
-Tina is in the process of finalizing charity event.
+Tina is in the process of finalizing the local charity for New Orleans.
 She will send it to Board as soon as she has it for feedback and approval.

 Immediate Past President Paul DeLosh